DragonflyStats/Projects/WhyR/WhyRSeminars.md

 * Why R?
 Foundation propose to create a panel of presenters to present weekly webinars.
 * This panel will be drawn from under-represented minorities.
 * In this document the panel shall be called the Funded Presenter Panel.
+* There will be plausibly four or five people on the panel.
 * Appointment to the Funded Presenter Panel shall be made by Why R? foundation.
 Each appointment must be approved by the R consortium.